webmeshproj/api/README.md

 | RESOURCE_EDGES         | 8      | RESOURCE_EDGES is the resource for managing edges.                                                             |
 | RESOURCE_ALL           | 999    | RESOURCE_ALL is a wildcard resource that matches all resources.                                                |

-### RuleVerbs
+### RuleVerb

-RuleVerbs is the verb type for a rule.
+RuleVerb is the verb type for a rule.

 | Name         | Number | Description                                               |
 |--------------|--------|-----------------------------------------------------------|